• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 Section 4.
 The Corresponding Secretary shall acknowledge gifts, donations and bequests at the direction of the Board, and other correspondence as outlined in the library procedures.

 Section 1.
-Attendance: Two (2) consecutive unexcused absences or a total of three (3) unexcused absences in any calendar year shall be cause for review and possible removal by the Board.
-The President must have prior notification of an absence.
+Attendance: Two (2) unexcused absences in any calendar year shall be cause for review and possible removal by the Board.
+The President must have prior notification of an absence, no later than two hours before the Board meeting.

 Section 2.
 Resignation: Any officer may resign from office at any time by giving written notice to the President.
 Such resignation shall be effective when the notice is delivered, unless otherwise specified.

 Section 3.
-Removal: Any officer duly elected or appointed may be removed by a majority of a quorum of the eligible voting members whenever in its judgment the best interests of the Library would be served thereby.
+Removal: Any officer duly elected or appointed may be removed by a quorum of the eligible voting Board members whenever the best interests of the Library would be served.

 Section 4.
 Vacancies: A vacancy in an office shall be filled by a vote of the Board, with approval and appointment made by the Byron or Bergen Town Board.
 The Trustee elected shall serve for the remainder of the term of the officer he or she replaces.
 No name shall be placed in nomination without the consent of the nominee.